michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 ### Filtering Operators

-It's important to emit values, but it's also important to skip emitting them when needed - that's what fitering operators are for.
+It's important to emit values, but it's also important to skip emitting them when needed - that's what filtering operators are for.

 #### Filter